Dentures – Frisco, TX

 Why Is It Important to Replace Missing Teeth?

-Replacing your missing teeth gives you more than just a confidence boost.
-Having gaps in your smile can lead to a variety of oral health issues down the road, which is why we strongly suggest that our patients look into restorative treatments as soon as possible.
-Here are some reasons you’ll want to fill gaps in your smile to keep additional issues from arising in the future:
+Using dentures to replace missing teeth has many benefits, including a more fulfilling life, increased confidence, and a healthier mouth.
+Having gaps in your smile can lead to a variety of oral health issues, which is why we strongly suggest that our patients look into restorative treatments as soon as possible.
+Here are some reasons you’ll want to fill gaps in your smile:

 • Prevent remaining teeth from slowly drifting out of place and causing bite misalignment.